A Survey on Uncertainty Quantification Methods for Deep Learning: Future direction

 \subsubsection{Spatiotemporal data}

-Spatiotemporal data are measurements over space and time~ \cite{shekhar2015spatiotemporal,jiang2018survey,jiang2022deepspatial}.
-They are special due to the violation of the common assumption that samples follow an identical and independent distribution.
+Spatiotemporal data are special due to the violation of the common assumption that samples follow an identical and independent distribution~ \cite{shekhar2015spatiotemporal,jiang2018survey}.
 Uncertainty quantification of spatiotemporal deep learning poses several unique challenges.
-First, the analysis of spatiotemporal data requires co-registration of different maps (e.g., points, lines, polygons, geo-raster) into the same spatial coordinate system.
-The process is subject to registration uncertainty due to GPS errors or annotation mistakes in map generation~ \cite{jiang2022weakly,jiang2021weakly}.
-For example, the vector annotation labels of a river can be misaligned with corresponding river pixels in high-resolution Earth imagery (e.g., due to annotation mistakes or interpreting low-resolution background imagery).
-Such registration uncertainty causes troubles when training deep neural networks.
-Quantifying registration uncertainty for vector annotations or between vector labels to raster features is non-trivial as it involves modeling a continuous line (or polygon)~ \cite{he2022quantifying}.
-Second, implicit dependency structures exist in continuous space and time (e.g., spatial and temporal autocorrelation, temporal dynamics).
-Thus, the uncertainty quantification process should be aware of the dynamic dependency structure among predictions at different locations and times.
-Third, spatiotemporal data are non-stationary, i.e., sample distribution varies across space and time.
-Because of this, a deep neural network trained from samples in one region may not generalize well to test samples in a new region.
-Addressing this issue requires characterizing out-of-distribution samples due to spatiotemporal non-stationarity (e.g., spatiotemporal outliers)~ \cite{shekhar2015spatiotemporal,jiang2018survey}.
-In addition, even within the same region where training samples are collected, the model prediction at a new test location may exhibit a different level of uncertainty based on the nearby density of training samples.
-For example, in air quality prediction, real-world sensors are often non-uniformly distributed.
-A sub-area with fewer observations nearby tends to be more uncertain.
-Traditionally, the Gaussian process has been used to quantify such uncertainty.
+First, the analysis of spatiotemporal data requires the co-registration of different maps (e.g., points, lines, polygons, geo-raster) into the same spatial reference system.
+The process is subject to registration uncertainty due to GPS errors or annotation mistakes in map generation~ \cite{jiang2021weakly}.
+Such registration uncertainty causes troubles when training deep neural networks~ \cite{he2022quantifying}.
+Second, implicit dependency structures exist in continuous space and time (e.g., spatial and temporal autocorrelation, and temporal dynamics).
+Thus, the uncertainty quantification process should be aware of such a dependency structure.
+Third, spatiotemporal non-stationary requires characterizing uncertainty due to out-of-distribution samples~\cite{shekhar2015spatiotemporal,jiang2018survey}.
+In addition, a different level of uncertainty exists based on the nearby training sample density.
+Traditionally, the Gaussian process has been widely used to quantify spatial uncertainty.
 However, for deep neural network models, new techniques are needed that consider sample density both in the non-spatial feature space and in the geographic space.
-To address the above challenges, novel UQ methods need to be developed.